simontran7/dev-notes/computer-architecture/memory.md

 - The distance from the CPU plays a crucial role, as devices closer to the CPU's processing units can deliver data more quickly.
 - The underlying technology of the storage medium heavily influences performance.
 Registers and caches rely on extremely simple, compact circuits made of only a few logic gates, allowing signals to propagate almost instantly, while mechanical hard drives suffer from delays of 5-15 milliseconds due to the physical need to rotate and align read/write heads.

-**Takeaway:** The faster the device, the smaller its storage capacity, and vice versa.
+**Takeaway**: The faster the device, the smaller its storage capacity, and vice versa.

 ### Primary Storage